tsedio/tsed/docs/docs/pipes.md

 At the beginning of this chapter, we mentioned that a pipe can also **transform** the input data to the desired output.
 This is possible because the value returned from the transform function completely overrides the previous value of the argument.

 When is this useful?
-Consider that sometimes the data passed from the client needs to undergo some change - *for example converting plain object javascript to class* - before it can be properly handled by the route handler method.
+Consider that sometimes the data passed from the client needs to undergo some changes - *for example converting plain object javascript to class* - before it can be properly handled by the route handler method.
 Furthermore, some required data fields may be missing, and we would like to apply default values.

 Transformer pipes can perform these functions by interposing a processing function between the client request and the request handler.